Brews-n-Hacks/The_Creds/Scripting/Readme.md

 - The only way to get better is by doing it;
 - Aside from syntax errors, there is no right or wrong way; there's only your way;
 - And by paying attention from how others are doing it, you can improve your elegance over time.
-For Friends Who Need Encouragement, I've done my best to go back through and comment the approximate year my scripts have been written.
+## For Friends Who Need Encouragement -
+I've done my best to go back through and comment the approximate year my scripts have been written.
 So, you can take a look at how it's improved over time.
-Your's will as well.
+**Your's will as well.**